 conversations world-wide in an effort to identify and/or

-We can no more understand the emergent systems in the Internet than a neuron can "understand" the brain of which it is a part.
+We can no more understand the emergent phenomena in the Internet than a neuron can "understand" the brain of which it is a part.